Which breed of dog does NEADS train most often?

 Service Dog work is not right for every dog.
 Dogs that don’t complete the training (they may have a minor medical issue, be too shy in public, or chase squirrels, for example) make great pets.
 We affectionately call these dogs "Furloughed Favorites."

 What is facility-based training?

 NEADS was one of the pioneers in developing this intensive training method.
-People who receive a NEADS assistance dog live on our campus for 10-14 days for extensive training with their new canine partner.
+People who receive a NEADS Service Dog live on our campus for 10-14 days for extensive training with their new canine partner.
 Our clients are able to immerse themselves in the process of bonding and training with the dog.

 Yes.
-The Americans with Disabilities Act (ADA) recognizes hearing and service dogs as vital tools for the hearing impaired and those with a physical disability.
-People with hearing and service dogs are granted full access to all places of public accommodation.
-(Because of the separation of church and state, churches are not required to permit assistance dogs.
+The Americans with Disabilities Act (ADA) recognizes Hearing and Service Dogs as vital tools for the deaf or hard of hearing and those with a physical disability.
+People with Hearing and Service Dogs are granted full access to all places of public accommodation.
+(Because of the separation of church and state, churches are not required to permit Service Dogs.
 However, many churches will allow access if asked.)

-Is it ok to pet an assistance dog when he or she is working?
+Is it ok to pet a Service Dog when he or she is working?

-Assistance dogs perform an important function for their handler -- any kind of distraction could be dangerous for the person.
-That's why you should always ask before you pet or distract an assistance dog.
+Service Dogs perform an important function for their handler -- any kind of distraction could be dangerous for the person.
+That's why you should always ask before you pet or distract a Service Dog.
 Most working dogs will wear a harness, cape or backpack in public to identify them as such.
 Many owners place a patch on the dog’s equipment that reads, “Please don’t pet me, I’m working.”

-What happens when an assistance dog can no longer work?
+What happens when a Service Dog can no longer work?

 Usually, the dog is retired as a service animal and becomes a pet for the person with whom the dog was matched.
-The client may also choose to get another assistance dog.
+The client may also choose to get another Service Dog.